influxdata/docs.influxdata.com-ARCHIVE/content/enterprise_influxdb/v1.8/introduction/installation_requirements.md

 This allows the meta nodes to reach consensus.
 An even number of meta nodes cannot achieve consensus because there can be no "deciding vote" cast between the nodes if they disagree.

-Therefore, the minumum number of meta nodes for a high availability (HA) installation is three.
+Therefore, the minimum number of meta nodes for a high availability (HA) installation is three.
 The typical HA installation for InfluxDB Enterprise deploys three meta nodes.

 Aside from three being a magic number, a three meta node cluster can tolerate the permanent loss of a single meta node with no degradation in any function or performance.
 A replacement meta node can be added to restore the cluster to full redundancy.